 Reducing your retirement savings: By taking money out of your 401(k), you will miss out on the potential growth and compounding of your investments over time.
 You will also have to pay interest on the loan, which may be higher than the returns you could have earned in your account.

 Risking default: If you fail to repay the loan on time, or if you leave or lose your job before paying it off, the loan may be treated as a distribution and subject to taxes and penalties.
-This can add to your financial burden and jeopardize your future retirement security.
+This can add to your financial burden and jeopardize your retirement security.

 Shorter time to repay should you lose your job: